-It is located twice as far from the sun as the Saturn which is the closest planet in from Saturn.
+Uranus is located twice as far from the Sun as the Saturn which is the next planet in to the Sun.
 Uranus is a gas giant with a possible rocky core but surrounding core is an extremely hostile gassy atmosphere, one in which it would be a struggle to get anything into to investigate.

 Whilst all the gas giants have a ring, Saturn has the most prominent rings followed by Uranus.
 It was not until 1977 that the rings were discovered when astronomers were observing the planet crossing the path of a star.
 The astronomers noticed the star blinked before Uranus has blocked the star, thus they realised the blinking was caused by the planet having rings.

 Uranus is unique amongst all the planets in the solar system in that it rotates on its side.
 This is probably caused by a collision with another body that knocked it on its side.
 Whereas on Earth, the planet rotates east to west, the planet rotates south to north in comparison to our own planet.

 The planet was the first to be discovered since ancient times, everyone believed that the solar system stopped at Saturn.
 The planet was discovered by Sir William Herschel, a German Born Astronomer who moved to United Kingdom and discovered Uranus.